Getting there and away

 Trains to China

 International trains between Beijing, China and Hanoi, Vietnam started up in 2008.
-Obviously, have your visa sorted out in advance before you board.
+Obviously, have your visa sorted out before you board.
 Take note that in Vietnamese, Beijing is Bac Kinh, and Nanning is Nam Ninh.
-Prices are denominated in Swiss Francs!
-But, don't worry, you can pay in dong.
-In May 2010 the rate was about 17,500 dong to the CHF, but go to www.xe.com for the current exchange rate.

 The Beijing trains run on Tuesdays and Fridays only and depart at 18:30 from the Hanoi Train Station A, arriving in Beijing two days (43 hours) later at about 12:00.
-The price is 204.13 CHF for a hard, 299.03 CHF for a soft sleeper.
-These are the only two classes available.
+It costs about $350.

-These same trains stop at Nanning, 396km away, at 06:30 the next morning (12 hours) so you could break up the trip if you like.
-Hard sleepers go for 52.60, and soft ones for 76.09 CHF.
+These same trains stop at Nanning, 396 kilometres away, at 06:30 the next morning (12 hours) so you could break up the trip if you like.
+The fare is 1.5m VND.

-But, if you're going to Nanning, the daily trains out of Gia Lam station are much cheaper.
+But if you're going to Nanning, the daily trains out of Gia Lam station are much cheaper.
 The station is to the west on the other side of the Red River from Hoan Kiem district, a kilometre past the Chuong Duong bridge.
-Tickets cost 20.29 CHF for a hard and 31.53 CHF for a soft sleeper.
-They depart at 21:40 and arrive in Nanning at 09:12 the next morning.
+Tickets cost 800,000 VND and the train departs at 21:40, arriving in Nanning at just after 09:00 the next morning.

 Have an update or correction?